dimsemenov/Magnific-Popup/website/documentation.md

 <code class="def">empty string</code>

 String that contains classes that will be added to the root element of popup wrapper and to dark overlay.
-For example `"myClass"`, can also contain multiple classes - `'myClassOne myClasTwo'`.
+For example `"myClass"`, can also contain multiple classes - `'myClassOne myClassTwo'`.

 ### preloader